A few of the more exciting places where I have launched, expanded, and led agency offices:

 Now I must ask, does it get any worse?

 ‘I’d found the advertising experience invaluable in working with sponsors on Everest, so I put together a core group: British Airways, GSK, Kiehl’s since 1851, NBC and Rolex.
 I set out to do all the rest of the Seven Summits, the tallest peak on every continent, solo.
 I did lectures, wrote three books, shot and edited hours of video and worked with sponsors on training, PR and promotions for five years.
-I've often worked as a photographer and shot video for both publications, and T.V. programs, some of which is featured here.’
+I've worked as a Creative Director on a wide range of shoots, with some reels here of the work.

 Sounds like anything else would be boring?